Freechains/README/README.md

 Freechains is (intended to be) decentralized, fair, free (*as-in-speech*), free (*as-in-beer*), privacy aware, secure, persistent, SPAM resistant, and scalable.

+After you become familar with the basics of Freechains, [join](JOIN.md) our community.

 ## Install